vivek9350/Getting-Cleaning-Data--Assignment/README.md

 Creating a second, independent tidy data set with the average of each variable for each activity and each subject.

 About R script
-File with R code "run_analysis.R" perform 5 following steps (in accordance assigned task of course work)
+File with R code "

 About variables:
 x_train, y_train, x_test, y_test, subject_train and subject_test contain the data from the downloaded files.